- Magnificent sunrise views from Khopra Ridge, Poonhill, and Mohare Danda.

 Day 06: Dobato to Kopra Danda (34500m/113160ft)

-The newly developed trail from here is more scenic traversing across to Kopra.
+The newly developed trail from here is more scenic traversing across to Khopra.
 But if you are trekking in early spring and late autumn, there could be heavy snow condition so this route may not be possible and we need to use the alternative route via Shistibong.
 The direct route trail descends from Bayeli through sparse rhododendron trees and berberi bushes to cross a couple of streams then climb steeply up on the ridge seen from camp.
-It is a gentle climb from here as we cross a stream then traverse this steep sided slope to Kopra.
+It is a gentle climb from here as we cross a stream then traverse this steep sided slope to Khopra.
 The trail undulates all the while with some steep climbs and descends either crossing streams or climbing over spurs.
 Finally arriving at a small pond and chautara, we ignore the path continuing straight and take the ascending left hand trail climbing in zigzags up the ridge, after another chautara a short traverse will get us to our destination.
-Walking time: 6-7 hrs, Accommodation: Community Lodge.
-Including Meal: B, L, D
+Walking time: 6 – 7 hours, Accommodation: Local lodge, Including Meal: B, L, D.

 Day 07: Khopra Danda to Khayer lake exploration (4500m/14760ft)